Simon Pooley

 Biography

-I am currently the Lambert Lecturer in Environment (Applied Herpetology), a bequest lectureship created by Dr Michael Lambert, a Fellow of Birkbeck College.
+I am the Lambert Lecturer in Environment (Applied Herpetology), a bequest lectureship created by Dr Michael Lambert, a Fellow of Birkbeck College.
 Lambert’s work viewed "human and natural species as mutually constitutive rather than distinct or antagonistic," and was regarded as "a template for new kinds of collaboration between biologists, ecologists, pharmacologists, even ethnographers and cultural historians."
 I couldn't have asked for a better description of my research aspirations.

 I grew up in nature reserves in northern KwaZulu-Natal, South Africa, where my parents were conservationists whose research focused on crocodilians and the indigenous flora.

-I have degrees from the universities of KwaZulu-Natal, Cape Town, Birkbeck and University of Oxford.
+I have degrees from the universities of KwaZulu-Natal, Cape Town, Birkbeck and the University of Oxford.
 Before taking up the Lambert Lectureship, I was a lecturer and course director in conservation science at Imperial College London.
 I completed my D.Phil in environmental history (University of Oxford) in 2010, going on to Junior Research Fellowships at St Antony’s College, Oxford (2010-2012) and Imperial College London (2012-2015).

 Highlights